W.5.1.d Provide a concluding statement or section related to the opinion presented.

 W.5.2 Write informative/explanatory texts to examine a topic and convey ideas and information clearly.

 W.5.2.a Introduce a topic clearly, provide a general observation and focus, and group related information logically; include formatting (e.g., headings), illustrations, and multimedia when useful to aiding comprehension.

 W.5.6 With some guidance and support from adults, use technology, including the Internet, to produce and publish writing as well as to interact and collaborate with others; demonstrate sufficient command of keyboarding skills to type a minimum of two pages in a single sitting.

 W.5.7 Conduct short research projects that use several sources to build knowledge through investigation of different aspects of a topic.

-W.5.9 Draw relevant evidence from grade-appropriate literary or informational texts to support analysis, reflection, and research.
+W.5.9 Draw evidence from literary or informational texts to support analysis, reflection, and research.

 W.5.10 Write routinely over extended time frames (time for research, reflection, and revision) and shorter time frames (a single sitting or a day or two) for a range of discipline-specific tasks, purposes, and audiences.